droptablespace/ios-simplewebserver/README.md

 - 📥 **Download Files** - Download individual files with a single click
 - 📦 **Download Folders as ZIP** - Download entire folders as compressed archives
 - 📱 **Network Access** - Access from any device on your local network
+- 🔒 **Protected Mode** - Secure your server with access codes for privacy
+- 📷 **QR Code Reader** - Scan QR codes to quickly enter access codes
+- 📱 **Photo Library Access** - Browse and share photos/videos from your device's photo library

 ## Requirements